If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-As I don’t have any experience drafting 11.5″ doll clothes patterns to sew, I decided to start searching for free patterns for clothes for Barbie® and other 11″-11.5″ plastic fashion dolls to get some quick basic pieces sewn.
-If my daughter decides to like playing with Barbies® for more than just this season, I’ll consider purchasing some more advanced patterns or spending time drafting my own.
-For now, though, I’m trying to sew as many options in as little time as possible before Christmas rolls around.
+As I don’t have any experience drafting 11.5″ doll clothes patterns to sew, I started searching for free patterns for clothes for 11″-11.5″ plastic fashion dolls such as Barbie to get some quick basic pieces sewn.

-So, if you are new to sewing clothes for Barbie® as well or are just looking for new inspiration, I’ve put together a list of free patterns to sew for your Barbie® doll!
+So, if you are new to sewing clothes for fashion dolls as well or are just looking for new inspiration, I’ve put together a list of free patterns to sew for your 11″ doll (ex: Barbie)!

-20+ Free Clothes Patterns to Sew for Barbie® Dolls
+20+ Free Clothes Patterns to Sew for 11.5″ Plastic Dolls Like Barbie

 Since all plastic fashion dolls are slightly different sizes, some of these free doll clothes patterns may need brief pattern adjustments before sewing.
-Either that or choose patterns with knit fabrics, which are much more forgiving on particularly curvy or well-endowed Barbies®!
+Either that or choose patterns with knit fabrics, which are much more forgiving on the variety of doll body shapes.

 Free Shirts, Jeans, and Shorts Patterns for 11″ Fashion Dolls

-- From Sew What Yvette, here’s a nice leggings pattern for a plastic fashion doll.
-Barbie® can’t wear dresses all the time and needs some more functional clothes in her wardrobe!
+3. From Sew What Yvette, here’s a nice leggings pattern for a plastic fashion doll.
+Barbie can’t wear dresses all the time and needs some more functional clothes in her wardrobe!

 Full Outfits and Collections

-- From Ageberry, check out this free doll skirt and shirt pattern.
-It also comes with a free SVG file to use when making this outfit for your Barbie®.
+1. From Ageberry, check out this free doll skirt and shirt pattern.
+It also comes with a free SVG file to use when making this outfit for your doll.
 This is so fun if you have a Cricut and don’t want to cut those small fabric pieces yourself!

-- If you look through Emby Quinn, you’ll find a nice selection of downloadable patterns.
+2. If you look through Emby Quinn, you’ll find a wide selection of downloadable patterns.
 If you’re a beginner, you might have difficulty sewing them.
 This is because there are only written instructions rather than full picture tutorials.

 Free Accessory Sewing Patterns

 And that’s it for now!
-As I find more or make some of my own, I’ll keep adding to this list of free clothes patterns to sew for your Barbie® doll!
+As I find more or make some of my own, I’ll keep adding to this list of free clothes patterns to sew for your plastic doll (like Barbie!)
 If you’re looking for patterns for bigger dolls, check out my mega list of free printable doll clothes patterns.
-Happy sewing!